sinan1965/digital_twin/README.md

 6. Maintenance and machine failures data, Data type : Transactional, Data source : ERP,
 7. Customer orders data, Data type : Transactional, Data source : ERP,
 8. Purchase orders data, Data type : Transactional, Data source : ERP.

 ---
-Project Digital Twin is intended to be used as a Strategic Decision Making tool for business users such as mid and high level managers as well as C-Suite members.
-Digital twin is fundamentally a dashboard tool, customised to the specific needs of the industry.
-It enables users to generate periodic (daily, weekly, monthly, quarterly) and parametric reports to derive actionable insights without needing to examine the dashboard.
-Data warehouse refresh interval is daily.
-Number and variety of data sources can be increased as needed.
----
 ## 🏗️ Data Architecture